Reiryoku-Technologies/Mida-Documentation/src/documentation/README.md

-# What is Mida?
+# Introduction
-Mida is the TypeScript framework for trading financial assets such as stocks, crypto, forex or commodities.
-It is designed from the ground up to provide a solid, versatile and platform-neutral environment for creating trading bots, indicators, market analysis tools or just trading applications depending on use cases.
+Mida is the framework for trading financial assets such as stocks, crypto, forex or commodities.
+It is designed from the ground up to provide a solid, versatile and platform-neutral environment focused on creating trading bots, indicators, market analysis tools or just trading applications depending on use cases.

-The Mida ecosystem is built from the ground up in TypeScript and some C for the performance-critical parts.
+The Mida ecosystem is built from the ground up in TypeScript and C++ for performance-critical parts.
 The framework can be used with JavaScript/TypeScript on Node.js.

 Join the community on [Discord](https://discord.gg/cKyWTUsr3q) and [Telegram](https://t.me/joinmida)